briankendall/Profiler68/README.md

 #### Possible future work:

 - Make it so that this can be compiled with a classic Mac compiler like MPW, Think C, or CodeWarrior.
 That would mainly require rewriting the assembly code to fit their syntax.
-- Use a more intelligent way of storing samples in memory while the profiler is running, so that less memory is required.
-(Someone want to figure out how to implement a fast C hashmap that's safe to use at interrupt time?
-That means no memory allocations! 😱)
 - Make a PPC-compatible version